kadirahq/meteor-login-state/README.md

 ## Getting Started

-This meteor package use for sharing login state information between apps hosted in different sub-domains.
+Using `meteorhacks:login-state` you can share the login information between apps hosted in different sub-domains.
 All apps are not necessory to be meteor apps.
 One app must be a meteor app and its login state can be share easialy across multiple sub-domains using this package.

 ### On Meteor App